Conservatory Cost

 Complex Groundworks

 Your conservatory base is very important and will be key to your conservatory looking its best and lasting well.
-You should get a site survey done before you even have your conservatory ordered, as it may well impact on the size and design you choose.
+You should get a site survey done before you even have your conservatory ordered, as it may well impact the size and design you choose.

 Your ground will need to be excavated and carefully looked at – this will allow you to see how deep the foundations need to be.
-You can then choose either a flat base for your conservatory, or a raised base, which is used when your ground is sloped.
+You can then choose either a flat base for your conservatory or a raised base, which is used when your ground is sloped.

-You or your constructor may lay a pile foundation (with long strong cylinders pushed into the ground), a raft foundation (a large slab which rests on the soil, covering the entire footprint of your conservatory) or just a standard foundation which suits your local ground conditions.
+You or your constructor may lay a pile foundation (with long, strong cylinders pushed into the ground), a raft foundation (a large slab which rests on the soil, covering the entire footprint of your conservatory) or just a standard foundation which suits your local ground conditions.

 Frame Materials